 Configuring third-party tools

 You can define standalone third-party applications as external tools and run them from GoLand.
-For example, you might want to run a code generator or analyzer, preprocessor or postprocessor, a database utility, and so on.

 You can pass contextual information from your project to the external tool as command-line arguments (for example, the currently selected or open file, the project source path, and so on), view the output produced by the tool, configure to launch the tool before a run/debug configuration, and more.